semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 ### url {#url-in-metadata}

-A URL string associated to the deployment target.
+A URL string associated with the deployment target.

 ## spec {#spec}